-9 Each company should provide clear disclosure of its remuneration policy, level and mix of remuneration, and the procedure for setting remuneration, in the company's annual report.
+9 Each company should provide clear disclosure of its remuneration policy, level and mix of remuneration, and the procedure for setting remuneration in the company's annual report.
+It should provide disclosure in relation to its remuneration policies to enable investors to understand the link between remuneration paid to directors and key executives, and performance.

-- 9.1 The Board should report to the shareholders each year on the remuneration of directors and at least the top 5 key executives (who are not also directors) of the company.
+- 9.1 The company should report to the shareholders each year on the remuneration of directors and at least the top 5 key executives (who are not also directors) of the company.
 This annual remuneration report should form part of, or be annexed to the company's annual report of its directors.
 It should be the main vehicle through which the company reports to shareholders on remuneration matters.
 The members of the RC should be listed in the report. - 9.2 The report should set out the names of directors and at least the top 5 key executives (who are not also directors) earning remuneration which falls within bands of \$\$250,000.
-There will be no upper limit.
-Within each band, there will be a breakdown (in percentage terms) of each director's remuneration earned through base/fixed salary, variable or performance-related income/bonuses, benefits in kind, and stock options granted and other long-term incentives.
-Companies are however encouraged, as best practice, to fully disclose the remuneration of each individual director. - 9.3 For transparency, the report should disclose the same details of the remuneration of employees who are immediate family members4 of a director or the CEO, and whose remuneration exceed S\$150,000 during the year.
-This can be done on a no-name basis with clear indication of which director or the CEO the employee is related to. - 9.4 The report should also contain details of employee share schemes to enable their shareholders to assess the benefits and potential cost to the companies.
-The important terms of the share schemes, including the potential size of grants, methodology of valuing stock options, exercise price of options that were granted as well as outstanding, whether the exercise price was at the market or otherwise on the date of grant, market price on the date of exercise, the vesting schedule, and the justifications for the terms adopted, should be disclosed.
+There will be a breakdown (in percentage terms) of each director's remuneration earned through base/fixed salary, variable or performance-related income/bonuses, benefits in kind, and stock options granted and other long-term incentives.
+Companies are however encouraged, as best practice, to fully disclose the remuneration of each individual director. - 9.3 For transparency, the report should disclose the same details of the remuneration of employees who are immediate family members5 of a director or the CEO, and whose remuneration exceed S\$150,000 during the year.
+This can be done on a no-name basis with clear indication of which director or the CEO the employee is related to.

-4 As defined in the Listing Manual of the Singapore Exchange to mean the spouse, child, adopted child, step-child, brother, sister and parent.
+5 As defined in the Listing Manual of the Singapore Exchange to mean the spouse, child, adopted child, step-child, brother, sister and parent.